-Use of JISC Learning Analytics will be reviewed regularly by surveying teaching staff involved in the pilot.
-Through the pilot, BU will look to enhance its understanding of the following:
+Use of JISC Learning Analytics was reviewed regularly by surveying teaching staff during the pilot.
+In the Project Close report the LAWG will make proposals for on-going monitoring arrangements, and BU will look to enhance its understanding of the following:

-- Students maintain appropriate levels of autonomy in decision making relating to their learning, using learning analytics where appropriate to help inform their decisions - Students are discouraged from sharing attendance codes or undertaking other activity which undermines the validity of the attendance and engagement data. - Knowledge that student activity is being monitored does not lead to non-participation or other negative impacts on academic progress or wellbeing

-- Adverse impacts, as a result of giving students and staff information about a students' performance or likelihood of success are minimised - Staff have access to training and guidance materials on best practice - Staff are fully aware of the boundaries of their knowledge particularly relating to wellbeing and/or welfare issues and know who to refer to for more specialist support.
+- Students maintain appropriate levels of autonomy in decision making relating to their learning, using learning analytics where appropriate to help inform their decisions - Students are discouraged from sharing attendance codes or undertaking other activity which undermines the validity of the attendance and engagement data. - Knowledge that student activity is being monitored does not lead to non-participation or other negative impacts on academic progress or wellbeing - Adverse impacts, as a result of giving students and staff information about a students' performance or likelihood of success are minimised - Staff have access to training and guidance materials on best practice - Staff are fully aware of the boundaries of their knowledge particularly relating to wellbeing and/or welfare issues and know who to refer to for more specialist support.